-The Community Health Services is available to assist in the development of sun safety policies and procedures for events, groups and organizations.
+The Lambton Public Health is available to assist in the development of sun safety policies and procedures for events, groups and organizations.
 For more information call Marnie Garrett at 519 344-2062, ext.
 2813.

 Hotline number for Environment Canada Weather Information Service and UV index for Sarnia Lambton is 519 464-5121

 For further information please check the Health Canada's Safe Summer Fun at this link.